Ayudha dynasty

-The Ayudha dynasty was the short-lived, second dynasty of the Kannauj State from the late 8th to the early 9th century CE.
+The Ayudha dynasty was the short-lived ruling dynasty that ruled from Kannauj in the late 8th to the early 9th century.
+It ruled as a client kingdom of Dharmapala of Bengal during the reign of Chakrayudha.
+The dynasty was established when Vajrayudha deposed the Varmans and started ruling over Kannauj.

 History

 The successors of Yashovarman, the powerful king of Kannauj, were all weak rulers who did not demonstrate the skills to run and defend the kingdom.
 Kannauj was taken over by Ayudhas, probably during the reign of Bhoja of Kannauj (not to be confused with Mihira Bhoja or Bhoja).

 Vajrayudha

 Vajrayudha, who ascended to the throne in 770 CE, was the first ruler of the dynasty.

 He was probably defeated by the Karkota king of Kashmir, Jayapida.
 But if Jayapida carried out this campaign in the later years of his career, however the defeated king of Kannauj he defeated must instead have been Vajrayudha's successor, Indrayudha.